 Barcelona Urban Legend

 "Santiago Rosinyol had had a hard day.
-As he sat himself wearily down at the top of Las Ramblas a small sign was propped-up awkwardly against his left foot.
+As he sat himself wearily down at the top of Las Ramblas he bent over to adjust a small sign which was propped-up awkwardly against his left foot.
 It read.
 "To trade: any three ideas of mine for one of yours".
 Unfortunately that day there were no takers.
 Nor indeed were there any the next day, or the next one, nor even the one after that.
 Evidently people thought there must be some kind of catch.
 Finally, and exhausted, Rosinyol folded his chair, ripped up the sign, and went sadly on his way."

 Who am I?